menu Home About Me Home freebies My Store

 A Simple Osmosis and Diffusion Lab That Makes Cellular Transport Click with Biology Students

-This hands-on activity using dialysis tubing has become a staple in my biology classroom.
-It’s easy to set up, powerful in its visual results, and it helps students understand semipermeable membranes, molecular size, and passive transport without the need for fancy lab equipment.
+This hands-on osmosis and diffusion lab uses dialysis tubing to help students visualize passive transport through a semipermeable membrane.
+It is easy to set up, produces clear results, and helps students understand molecular size and membrane permeability without the need for specialized lab equipment.

-The Setup: Two Bags, Two Solutions, One Powerful Lesson
+The Setup for This Osmosis and Diffusion Lab: Two Bags, Two Solutions, One Powerful Lesson

 Students are given two pieces of dialysis tubing.
 One piece of tubing is filled with starch solution, the other with glucose solution.
 Each is placed in a separate cup of tap water.
 To the cup containing the starch-filled bag, students add iodine.